chelast55/SourceToDoc/README.md

 # SourceToDoc
 Forschungsprojekt INF 2024 "Reverse Engineering of Documentation and Design for Independently Developed Safety-Related Projects"

+TODO: Abstract

 ## Setup
 To ensure that all submodules are also cloned, use the following command: